← Back to Blog

 How Fast You Should Respond (Hint: Within 24 Hours)

-Speed matters more than most business owners realize.
+Speed matters.
 A review response sent within a few hours feels like a real conversation.
 A response sent two weeks later feels like a corporate obligation.
-Customers can tell the difference, and so can Google.
+Customers can tell the difference.

 The ideal window is within 24 hours.
-That is when the reviewer still remembers the experience clearly, when other potential customers are most likely to see the review (Google surfaces recent reviews prominently), and when your response has the most emotional impact.
+That is when the reviewer still remembers the experience clearly, when other potential customers are most likely to see the review (Google surfaces recent reviews prominently), and when your response feels most connected to the customer's experience.

-But here is the problem: most small business owners are not sitting at a computer refreshing their Google Business Profile all day.
-They are serving customers, managing inventory, handling staff issues.
-By the time they sit down to check reviews, it is been days.
+But here's the problem: most small business owners aren't sitting at a computer refreshing their Google Business Profile all day.
+They're serving customers, managing inventory, handling staff issues.
+By the time they sit down to check reviews, it's been days.
 The window has closed.
-And that is exactly where AI changes the game.
+And that's exactly where AI changes the game.

 How AI Makes It Possible to Respond to Every Review